schambers/temp-sensors/README.md

 # pizero-temp
-Pi Zero W Temperature/Humidity sensor script
+Pi Zero W Temperature/Humidity sensor script.
+Runs on a pi zero W (or any hardware that can leverage a temperature/humidity sensor) via DHT22 digital temperature sensor.
+Sends readings to InfluxDB for time series and visualization on Grafana/etc.

 Sample script from playing with a Pi Zero W and a DHT22 temperature sensor
 * [Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)